 Surface Water Design Manual

 Pursuant to King County Council adoption of Ordinance 18257, the Department of Natural Resources and Parks adopted a public rule revising the King County Surface Water Design Manual (SWDM).
 In accordance with King County Code, Chapter 2.98, Rules of County Agencies, this public rule was adopted on March 25th, 2016.
-The 2016 SWDM will become effective April 24th, 2016.
+The 2016 SWDM is effective as of April 24th, 2016.

 Printed copies of the 2016 SWDM are not being provided.
 Interested parties can download the electronic version of the manual and then print and bind their own manual.
-General printing instructions for the manual will be made available shortly.
-Contact David Batts at email@example.com for further information.
+Contact David Batts at email@example.com for further information on suggested printing specifications.

 The entire 2016 SWDM including Chapters 1-6, Appendices A through D, Definitions, and Reference sections is available for download in Adobe Acrobat PDF format.
 The electronic version of the manual is searchable and the bookmarks function within the navigation pane allows for quickly moving through document.
 Note that although some of the materials in the Reference section of the 2016 SWDM may have been adopted by administrative rule or ordinance, the administrative rule that adopted the SWDM has not formally adopted any of the materials in this section.